openshift-labs/learn-katacoda/subsystems/container-internals-lab-2.0-part-1/01-container-scratch.md

 What’s wrong?
 Two main things:

 First, most of the architectural drawings above show the docker daemon as a wide blue box stretched out over the container host.
 The containers are shown as if they are running on top of the docker daemon.
-This is incorrect - the containers are actually created and run by the Linux kernel.
+This is incorrect - [containers don't run on docker](http://crunchtools.com/containers-dont-run-on-docker/).
+The docker engine is a general purpose container engine.
+Humans talk to container engines and container engines talk to the kernel - the containers are actually created and run by the Linux kernel.

 ![Containers Are Linux](../../assets/subsystems/container-internals-lab-2-0-part-1/01-not-on-docker.png)